COAST MOUNTAIN MAGIC 2024

 Q: What about forest fires?

-A: This area is usually spared the worst of the forest fire smoke.
-In the event that our pilots are going to be too busy fighting fires to bring us in, credit will be given to use for a future workshop.
-However, this scenario is highly unlikely.
-In 2021 our pilot simply took us in and out between his firefighting runs.
-In 2022 we did have some smoke at the location, but nothing that negatively affected the trip!
+A: The mountains we fly to are usually spared the worst of the forest fire smoke.
+In the event that our pilots are going to be too busy fighting fires to bring us in and this is known ahead of time, credit will be given to use for a future workshop.
+However, this scenario is highly unlikely as our pilot normally flies us before or after he is done firefighting for the day.
+Each year there is typically a day or two where light smoke is present on the mountain, but it has never posed a problem for photos - in fact it often helps before it blows away!

 Q: What clothes and gear should I bring?